- Rules of debate at meetings

 - b.
 If a question or questions are asked, that fall wholly or partially outside of the Council’s remit, then the member of public will, where possible, be informed of this during the meeting.
 However, this does not prevent the Council, if it can reasonably do so, from helping to resolve any issues raised.
 Even if only in the form of advice.

 - c.
 This session, unless an extension is agreed by Council, shall not exceed 10 minutes.
-Members of the public, in line with Councillors, can speak for up to 3 minutes; this can be extended with permission from the Chairman.
+Members of the public, in line with Councillors, can speak for up to 3 minutes; this can be extended with permission from the Chairperson.

 4. Filming and recording meetings